AdobeDocs/real-time-cdp-collaboration.en/help/guide/glossary.md

 ### Overlap

-Overlap refers to the common audience segments that exist between different datasets.
+An overlap (or audience overlap) refers to the common audience segments that exist between different datasets.
 Understanding audience overlap helps identify potential collaboration opportunities and allows for more targeted marketing efforts by leveraging shared audience data.

 ## P